JordanMartin/ev3api-java/README.md

 ev3api-java
 ===========

-This Java API allow to you control an EV3 over a serial port (which is emulated with bluetooth).
-It use the Java Simple Serial Connector (jSSC) library to access the serial port.
+This Java API allows you to control an EV3 over a serial port (which is emulated with bluetooth).
+It uses the Java Simple Serial Connector (jSSC) library to access the serial port.
 It is compatible with Windows, Linux and Mac.

 This API was written with the help of the microsoft API (in C#) and the source code of the brick (see links bellow)